peastman/statmech/source/phasetransitions.rst

 so much more freedom of movement, the entropy is also much higher.

 (This description is a bit of a simplification.
-For example, water actually has at least 15(!) different solid phases, each characterized by a different arrangment of the atoms into a crystal.
+For example, water actually has at least 15(!) different solid phases, each characterized by a different arrangement of the atoms into a crystal.
 But for our purposes, we can ignore those complications and just think of "ice" as a single phase.)

 So which of these phases would you expect to find it in?
 Whichever one has the lowest free energy, of course!
 And that